s9e/TextFormatter/docs/BBCodeMonkey.md

     [url={URL;useContent}]{TEXT}[/url]

-Its template could look like:
+Its template could look like this:

     <a href="{URL}">{TEXT}</a>